Round Rock ISD Guidelines for Student Transfers (click to expand section)

 Parents who are interested in pursuing enrollment in the dual language program for their child will be required to attend a district and/or campus Parent Orientation meeting in the spring.
-The district meeting was held April 11.
-Beginning in July, student candidates will be screened using an oral language proficiency assessment and are required to score “fluent” in English to be eligible for program enrollment.
+The date will be posted on the website.
+Beginning in July, student candidates will be screened using an English oral language proficiency assessment to be eligible for program enrollment.
 Upon qualification, parents will complete a dual language program application.
 Students who have met entry requirements will be entered into campus lotteries in late July.

 Double File Trail